Tecopa, California: Hot Springs

 The road heading north of the Triangle leads to the Hot Springs zone of the community where the State of California made indemnity selections in 1927.
 The State subsequently sold parcels to private citizens.
-In the early 1960s John Gregory Dunne documented that several low-income retirees were squatting in trailers within the zone.
+In the early 1960s, writer John Gregory Dunne documented that several low-income retirees were squatting in trailers within the zone.

-The Bureau of Land Management (BLM) granted a 40 acre "Recreational and Public Purposes" (R&PP) lease to Inyo County for County run facilities.
-The Hot Springs area is currently where the Community Center, Fire Station, Library, several tourist facilities and some homes are located.
+The Bureau of Land Management (BLM) granted a 40-acre "Recreational and Public Purposes" (R&PP) lease to Inyo County for county-run facilities.
+The Hot Springs area is currently where the community center, fire station, library, several tourist facilities and some homes are located.

 Tecopa Heights

 The Triangle is the west endpoint of the Old Spanish Trail (OST) Heading east, the OST Road passes Tecopa-Francis Elementary School (now closed) to the intersection with the Furnace Creek Road.
 Southwest of the intersection is most populous part of the community, originally known as "Jackrabbit Flat."
 In the 1950s, the General Land Office, then the BLM began offering parcels under the authority of the Small Tract Act of 1938 as recreational properties to become known as "Jackrabbit Homesteads.
 The first round of five acre parcels were proofed and patented prior to 1959.
-After a change in policy second round of a few more parcels were offered at fair market value by BLM.
+After a change in policy, a second round of parcels were offered at fair market value by BLM.
 The lands offered under the first two rounds remain largely undeveloped.
 The third round of 2.5 acre parcels were offered in 1964 to provide inexpensive land for housing retirees that were squatting at the Hot Springs.
 Seven parcels were sold, six of which were purchased by the Thilenius and Parrish families who subdivided them and developed water systems.
-Those parcels now constitute the densist population of what is now known as "Tecopa Heights," the area offered under the Small Tracts Act.
+Those parcels now constitute the densest population of what is now known as "Tecopa Heights," the area offered under the Small Tracts Act.
 The cemetery is on the west side of Tecopa Heights.

-Since Tecopa lacks proper water infrastructure that is capable of properly filtering ground water to state standards, the Southern Inyo County Fire Protection District in 2014 received a grant in order to install a water kiosk for the community, The community water kiosk was opened in 2017 east of Tecopa Heights on an R&PP lease granted by the BLM.
+Since Tecopa lacks proper water infrastructure that is capable of properly filtering ground water to state standards, the Southern Inyo County Fire Protection District in 2014 received a grant to install a water kiosk for the community.
+The community water kiosk was opened in 2017 east of Tecopa Heights on an R&PP lease granted by the BLM.

 Geography

-In 1976, Congress designated the federal lands within the CDP part of the "California Desert Conservation Area" in Title VI, Section 601 of the Federal Land Policy and Management Act of 1976.
+In 1976, the U.S. Congress designated the federal lands within the CDP part of the "California Desert Conservation Area" in Title VI, Section 601 of the Federal Land Policy and Management Act of 1976.
 Tecopa is on the east side of the Amargosa Range which lies between the CDP and Death Valley, which was designated a National Park in the California Desert Protection Act of 1994 CDPA.
-The Nopah Range, designated Wilderness in the CDPA is to the east.
+The Nopah Range, a designated wilderness area in the CDPA, is to the east.

-According to the United States Census Bureau, the CDP has a total area of 18.7 sqmi, of which, 18.6 sqmi of it is land and 0.1 sqmi of it (0.37%) is water.
+According to the United States Census Bureau, the CDP has a total area of 18.7 sqmi, of which 18.6 sqmi is land and 0.1 sqmi of it is water.